 Based on a thorough evaluation of the patient's status and other factors, one or more medical goals should be identified.
 The initial goal for a patient who is hemodynamically unstable is the immediate restoration of normal sinus rhythm through electrical cardioversion.
 The initial goal for patients who present with atrial fibrillation with a rapid ventricular response is rate control.
 Once the patient's status has stabilized, long-term goals may be developed.
-When developing long-term goals, consider the following points [3; 17; 23; 33; 38; 39; 40; 41; 42]:
+When developing long-term goals, consider the following points [17; 28; 40; 45; 46; 47; 48; 49]:

-- Use of antiarrhythmic therapy may not be necessary for persons with asymptomatic paroxysmal atrial fibrillation. - Use of antiarrhythmic therapy is indicated for persons who experience severe symptoms with paroxysmal atrial fibrillation. - Long-term rate control is indicated for persons with persistent or permanent atrial fibrillation. - Long-term rate control is also indicated for patients who have repeatedly reverted to atrial fibrillation following electrical or pharmacologic cardioversion.
-Ablation for symptomatic persistent atrial fibrillation and for severely symptomatic recurrent atrial fibrillation may be indicated. - Catheter ablation performed in experienced centers may be indicated to maintain sinus rhythm in select patients with significantly symptomatic, paroxysmal atrial fibrillation who have failed treatment with an anti-arrhythmic drug and have normal or mildly dilated left atria, normal or mildly reduced LV function, and no severe pulmonary disease.
+- Use of antiarrhythmic therapy may not be necessary for persons with asymptomatic paroxysmal atrial fibrillation. - Use of antiarrhythmic therapy is indicated for persons who experience severe symptoms with paroxysmal atrial fibrillation. - Long-term rate control is indicated for persons with paroxysmal, persistent, or permanent atrial fibrillation. - Long-term rate control is also indicated for patients who have repeatedly reverted to atrial fibrillation following electrical or pharmacologic cardioversion.
+Ablation for symptomatic persistent atrial fibrillation and for severely symptomatic recurrent atrial fibrillation may be indicated.
+AV nodal ablation is usually reserved for elderly patients, because it leads to pacemaker dependency.

-- Catheter ablation is indicated for symptomatic patients with atrial fibrillation who have Wolff-Parkinson-White (WPW) syndrome. - Restoration of normal sinus rhythm is indicated for those who have persistent signs of decreased cardiac output during episodes of atrial fibrillation. - Direct-current cardioversion may be indicated as part of a long-term management strategy to restore sinus rhythm in patients with atrial fibrillation. - Maintenance of normal sinus rhythm may be indicated for persons who spontaneously convert from atrial fibrillation to sinus rhythm. - Maintenance of normal sinus rhythm is indicated for persons who are successfully converted by pharmacologic or electrical means. - Elimination or interruption of the arrhythmia through radiofrequency ablation (of the focal source of the arrhythmia or the AV node) is indicated for patients who cannot tolerate antiarrhythmic therapy, whose arrhythmia is not successfully controlled by optimal doses of antiarrhythmic therapy, or who cannot be successfully cardioverted through pharmacologic or electrical means.
+- Catheter ablation performed in experienced centers may be indicated to maintain sinus rhythm in select patients with significantly symptomatic, paroxysmal atrial fibrillation who have failed treatment with an antiarrhythmic drug and have normal or mildly dilated left atria, normal or mildly reduced LV function, and no severe pulmonary disease. - Catheter ablation is indicated for symptomatic patients with atrial fibrillation who have Wolff-Parkinson-White (WPW) syndrome.
+Prompt direct-current cardioversion is recommended for patients with WPW syndrome and rapid ventricular response who are hemodynamically compromised. - Restoration of normal sinus rhythm is indicated for those who have persistent signs of decreased cardiac output during episodes of atrial fibrillation. - Direct-current cardioversion may be indicated as part of a long-term management strategy to restore sinus rhythm in patients with atrial fibrillation. - Maintenance of normal sinus rhythm may be indicated for persons who spontaneously convert from atrial fibrillation to sinus rhythm. - Maintenance of normal sinus rhythm is indicated for persons who are successfully converted by pharmacologic or electrical means. - Elimination or interruption of the arrhythmia through radiofrequency ablation (of the focal source of the arrhythmia or the AV node) is indicated for patients who cannot tolerate antiarrhythmic therapy, whose arrhythmia is not successfully controlled by optimal doses of antiarrhythmic therapy, or who cannot be successfully cardioverted through pharmacologic or electrical means.
+Some patients with atrial fibrillation who also have atrial flutter may benefit from treatment with radiofrequency ablation.

-To assist the clinician in selecting and prioritizing appropriate medical goals, the ACC/AHA/ ESC Task Force established recommendations for the management of various types of atrial fibrillation.
+To assist the clinician in selecting and prioritizing appropriate medical goals, the ACC/AHA Task Force established recommendations for the management of various types of atrial fibrillation.
 These recommendations are summarized in Table 1.